Hospitality, Tourism and Events Management

 World-class faculty and dedicated students from diverse backgrounds engage in learning, service, and research activities to build a firm foundation leading to successful careers in a variety of settings.

-Studying hospitality, tourism and events management in Northern Virginia and the capital region affords ideal opportunities for unique fieldwork experiences, career networking, and outstanding guest instruction.
-Hospitality, Tourism and Events Management students can pursue studies in one of three concentrations:
+Our program in Northern Virginia and the capital region affords ideal opportunities for unique fieldwork experiences, career networking, and outstanding guest instruction.
+Students pursuing the BS in Tourism and Events Management can specialize in one of three concentrations:

 Student Learning Outcomes

-Upon successful completion of a Hospitality, Tourism and Events Management concentration, students will be able to:
+Upon successful completion of the degree and one of our three concentrations (Hospitality, Tourism, or Events Management), students will be able to:

 - Demonstrate critical thinking, writing and verbal communication skills that illustrate a comprehensive understanding of theoretical issues pertaining to the historical, cultural, social, business and philosophical bases of hospitality, tourism and events management at local, regional, national and international levels.